fpjohnston/TECO-64/README.md

 language reference manual titled *Standard TECO Text Editor and Corrector for the VAX, PDP-11, PDP-10, and PDP-8*, published by Digital Equipment Corporation in May 1990.

+### Contact Information

+Any questions or comments regarding TECO-64 may be sent to NowwithTreble@gmail.com.